irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 This perk is perfectly fine and does not require any changes, the only reason it's even mentioned here was to avoid questions like "why no armorer here?"

 ### Build(s) to try
-Barebone skills - If you play on Death Sentence difficulty, either run ICTV, or run CTV with frenzy aced to gain 2 tap armor.
-For difficulties bellow, use any armor you prefer, though higher armors are favoured, and never forget bullseye (either basic or aced) for armor gating.
+Barebone skills - If you play on Death Sentence difficulty, either run ICTV, or run CTV with "Frenzy" aced to gain 2 tap armor.
+For difficulties bellow, use any armor you prefer, though higher armors are favoured, and never forget "Bullseye" (either basic or aced) for armor gating.

 Build 1 - Jack of all trades https://pd2builder.netlify.app/?s=090-4xkkFg1380-6580-5h58&p=2&a=6&t=6&d=30
 Ultimate powerhouse able to achieve any task.
-Spare 1 point you can use however you wish, but getting extra accuracy from stable shot will most likely be best value.
+Spare 1 point you can use however you wish, but getting extra accuracy from "Stable Shot" will most likely be best value.
 Weapons to use:
 Use a primary shotgun of your choice, but 155 damage class is recommended due to combination of berserker and overkill, allowing you to gain a massive damage increase.
 Secondary can be a shotgun to gain benefits from overkill, a SMG to deal with Bulldozers, a high accuracy weapon for long range, or any weapon with shield AP capabilities.
 Any 35+ damage class melee.